Solid Waste Management Program

-The scrap tire fee was renewed during the 2009 legislative session and will expire again on Jan.
-1, 2015.
+The scrap tire fee was again renewed during the 2009 and 2014 legislative sessions and will expire again on Jan.
+1, 2020.
 The 50-cent fee was again redistributed: up to 50 percent for administration; up to 45 percent for grants for market development; up to five percent to educational programs and curriculum on solid waste management; and the remainder for tire site cleanups.
 Of the states that charge a fee when new tires are purchased, Missouri has one of the lowest fees in the country.

-The department estimates there are more than 300,000 scrap tires remaining to be cleaned up throughout the state in 210 sites.
-There are likely 500,000 tires remaining in dump sites yet to be identified.
+The department estimates there are more than 300,000 scrap tires remaining to be cleaned up throughout the state in 155 sites.
+There are likely at least 500,000 tires remaining in dump sites yet to be identified.

 - Tire Hauler Information